 First, all share something that’s making them each feel great right now

 - Next, everyone discusses three things they’re focusing on today (in the a.m) or three wins they had today (p.m.)

 - To close, we ask everyone to share something positive they’re taking away from the meeting

 As you can see, the agenda is focused on forward-thinking and support.
 These meetings aren’t there to make people feel that big brother is watching over them – quite the opposite.
 They are deliberately run to be upbeat, providing the team the opportunity to chat and connect that they’d normally have in the office.
 The results are profound: these daily meetings are universally energising and are instrumental in keeping everyone connected, enthusiastic, and productive.

 The simple act of asking everyone to speak at the start of the meeting about something positive sets the tone for an energising meeting.
 We’ve already seen collaboration and ideas that would not have previously occurred if we’d all been working from the office.
 Don’t let process overtake personalities – in fact, encourage them to shine!

 Structure also doesn’t replace spontaneity.
 There’s nothing stopping any one of our team members from picking up the phone or hopping on a Zoom just to simply talk or lift spirits.
 In fact, I actively encourage it.
 If someone is having a dip because they’re getting a little stir crazy, we’re all ready to talk, have a few smiles, pick them back up and carry on.
 We’ve even given it a codename: SMS – Save My Sanity!
 Our team is totally engaged – but they are after all human!
 So, giving them permission to admit a dip means others will pick them up and support them.
 It’s totally authentic.

-Sharing good news, wins or uplifting stories along the way (however big or small) creates a collective energy, belonging and feeling of being as one emotionally – even though we are geographically separated.
+Sharing good news, wins or uplifting stories along the way (however big or small) creates collective energy, belonging, and feeling of being as one emotionally – even though we are geographically separated.